ESIPFed/Governance/Standing Committee and Cluster Policies and Procedures/Community Participation Guidelines (CPG) Reporting - Additional Information.md

 to exclude one or more of these individuals from viewing the report.

-Upon receiving a complaint from a community member, the complaint will be assessed for severity and violation of the Community Participation Guidelines and all parties will be notified of the complaint.
+Upon receiving a complaint from a community member, the complaint will be assessed for severity and violation of the Community Participation Guidelines, and all parties will be notified of the complaint.
 Investigators will be assigned by ESIP’s Executive Director and/or Board President, to investigate the complaint.